stat4701/2014/_posts/2014-02-10-Dyan-Ganepola-Intro.md

 innovative ideas in the past.
 My recent experiment proved to be far more reaching than the previous ones and paid high dividends to my family during the
 Sandy disaster of 2012 when we lost electrical power for an extended period.!

+update:

+Some students wanted know what was the experiment I carried out.
+It was to convert my gas boiler that runs on AC to also run on DC powered by heavy duty car batteries